rxn4chemistry/rxn-standardization/resources/README.md

 ## PubChem

+The subset processed after extraction from PubChem is available [here](https://doi.org/10.5281/zenodo.7842043).
-Data was downloaded from the [Substance](https://ftp.ncbi.nlm.nih.gov/pubchem/Substance/) (for `src` SMILES) and [Compound](https://ftp.ncbi.nlm.nih.gov/pubchem/Compound/) (for `tgt` SMILES) PubChem repositories.
+The data was downloaded from the [Substance](https://ftp.ncbi.nlm.nih.gov/pubchem/Substance/) (for `src` SMILES) and [Compound](https://ftp.ncbi.nlm.nih.gov/pubchem/Compound/) (for `tgt` SMILES) PubChem repositories.
 SID-Map ASCII files map substance IDs to compound ids, CID-SMILES maps compound IDs to their SMILES, Substance SDF files contain information about substances, including their IDs and SMILES.

 First, the Substance SDF files must be processed to extract substance IDs and SMILES in a CSV file:
 ```bash